andrew/ultimate-awesome/README.md

 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-fastai](https://github.com/ucalyptus/awesome-fastai) - Curated lists of fastai resources: blog posts, twitter threads etc.
 - [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) - 🔥🔥🔥 This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
+- [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-snmp](https://github.com/eozer/awesome-snmp) - A curated list of awesome SNMP libraries, tools, and other resources.
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-telegram](https://github.com/kalanakt/awesome-telegram) - A curated list of awesome telegram groups, channels, bots, open source projects And Libraries.